robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 returns 123 for the lifetime of the program[^1].
 An input like "world" might return a different number, say 127.
 There are a number of desirable characteristics for a good hash function[^2].

-[^1]: I say for the lifetime of the program and not "always" because most programming languages add an unpredictable random value to the hash function output.
+[^1]: **hash functions returning the same value for the same input for the life of the program**: I say for the life of the program and not "always" because most programming languages [add an unpredictable random value][python_seed] (a seed) to the hash function input.
 This value is the same for the lifetime of the process, but different across processes.
-This is the reason [Python `sets` are not ordered][set_ordering].
-The reason for changing the hash output between processes is extremely interesting - if attackers know or can infer the hash function by providing application input, they can [purposefully increase the number of collisions in order to DoS the server][dos_attack].
+The reason for changing the hash output between processes is extremely interesting - if attackers know or can infer the hash function output by providing application input, they can [purposefully increase the number of collisions in order to DoS the server][dos_attack].
+This is also the reason [Python `sets` are not ordered][set_ordering].

+[^2]: **desirable characteristics of a hash function**:

+    * TODO
-[^2]: TODO
+    * TODO

 ### The buckets array